input-output-hk/mithril/mithril-test-lab/mithril-devnet/README.md

-# Cardano/Mithril Private Devnet
+# Cardano Private Devnet

 **This is a work in progress** :hammer_and_wrench:

-It scaffolds a private compound devnet with Cardano and Mithril nodes:
+It scaffolds a private compound devnet with Cardano nodes:

 - `N` Cardano Full nodes
 - `P` Cardano SPO nodes
-- `1` Mithril Aggregator node (attached to the first Cardano Full node)
-- `P` Mithril Signer nodes (attached to each Cardano SPO nodes)

 ## Credits